CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/C.Cluster/0.Local/3.kind/README.md

-# kind - Kubernetes In Docker
+# KIND - Kubernetes In Docker

 # :warning: Tries to install Docker-Desktop (on Windows Server)